 the 13th tribe of mankind, which reportedly colonized a planet

 called Earth.
+That's

 where the similarities end.
 There are many of the same characters,